 Although Thai companies prefer to hire locals in professional fields like accounting, engineering and law, multinational corporations do transfer employees with specialist skills.

 There are a variety of international companies based in Bangkok specializing in IT and electronics, professional services networks and the oil and gas industry

-When you are in Thailand, the most effective method of in getting a job is to walk in and ask.
+When you are in Thailand, the most effective method of getting a job is to walk in and ask.
 However, most Thai employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Thai work permit.

-Temporary jobs like a work in a trendy club or restaurant and any work “on black” will never qualify you for a work permit.
+Temporary jobs like work in a trendy club or restaurant and any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
-If they catch you, they can hit you with hefty fines or even deported from Thailand.
+If they catch you, they can hit you with hefty fines or even be deported from Thailand.

 Make sure you know in advance, in what currency the employee will pay you!

 For Thailand's job search use the most powerful job-search engine!

 To run your Thailand job search, simply type keywords, job title or company name into the อะไร/what box describing the kind of job you want and enter a city, region or postcode in the ที่ไหน/where box.
 Then click the ค้นหา/Find button or hit the Enter key on your keyboard.